+If you have a septic tank, ensuring regular maintenance is key to the long-term health of your system.
 The No. 1 cause of early septic system failures is a lack of pumping and maintenance.

 When a septic tank system is not maintained, solids in the tank will build up and flow into the drain field.
 This will clog the soils, prevent water from absorbing, and clog up the system.

 Is your septic tank in need of maintenance?
-Our Wilson septic tank service
+Our Wilson septic service provides you with experienced pumping and cleaning specialists.
+Call Creech's Plumbing today at (252) 262-2708 or contact us online to get started!

 How Often Should a Septic Tank Be Pumped?

 Most tanks have space available for 3-5 years of accumulated sludge before they stop functioning as designed.
 It is recommended to have scheduled routine pumping before the limit dates to avoid leaving your septic tank in an unsalvageable condition, leading to permanent damage and a costly repair.